lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 We will use Moodle for course announcements and for homework submission.
-Otherwise, all course information will be on this webpage, and any questions about course logisitcs or content should be asked via [Piazza](https://lgw2.github.io/teaching/cscix32-spring-2024/syllabus/#piazza-discussion).
+Otherwise, all course information will be on this webpage, and any questions about course logistics or content should be asked via [Piazza](https://lgw2.github.io/teaching/cscix32-spring-2024/syllabus/#piazza-discussion).

 ### Group problem sessions